OpenTelemetry and Grafana

 exporters: [loki]

-This configuration will tell the OpenTelemetry collector (opens in a new tab) to receive traces, metrics, and logs and forward them to Tempo (opens in a new tab), Prometheus (opens in a new tab) and Loki (opens in a new tab), respectively.
+This configuration will tell the OpenTelemetry collector to receive traces, metrics, and logs and forward them to Tempo, Prometheus and Loki, respectively.

 Step 5: Configure Grafana Data Sources